-Effective Monday, May 8, masks will no longer be required in instructional spaces on campus (i.e. classrooms and student labs).
-Mask use will still be encouraged in crowded indoor public spaces or should you have cold symptoms (like a cough or runny nose).
-Masks will continue to be available for those who need them (at the Assisi Security Desk, Library Circulation Desk, Registrar’s Office, and Athletics & Recreation main desk).
+Mask are encouraged in crowded indoor public spaces or should you have cold symptoms (like a cough or runny nose).
+For those in need of a mask, they will continue to be available for pick-up at the Assisi Security Desk (Assisi Hall main entrance), Library Circulation Desk (Main floor, EMF), Registrar’s Office (Room 207, Evaristus Hall), and Athletics & Recreation main desk (2nd floor, Rosaria Student Centre).
 Free COVID-19 rapid test kits are also available at these locations.

 Masks are strongly recommended in common indoor areas on campus, including: